LeLean96/Redux/README.md

 # App Description
-This is a basic counter app shows how we can manage the state with redux includes some styling in tailwind CSS which is a utility-first CSS framework packed with classes it helps us to build modern websites without ever leaving the markup.
+This is a basic counter app shows how we can manage the state with redux toolkit which enables us to get rid of hard coded action types and writing if-statement for every state mutation includes some styling in tailwind CSS which is a utility-first CSS framework packed with classes it helps us to build modern websites without ever leaving the markup.
-TODO --> the weakness of this way of state management

 # Getting Started with Create React App